 More than half of its members not appointed as Managing Directors are independent (see section below 'Independence of the Administrative Board members') and the ownership structure is taken into account.
 The age profile is appropriate.
 The defined proportion of women has been observed.
-The requirements regarding a suitable skills profile are all met.
+The reguirements regarding a suitable skills profile are all met.
 The members of the Administrative Board offer different professional and international experience.
 As a whole, its members have skills and experience that are essential for the management and supervision of the GFT Group.
 Collectively, they are familiar with the information technology industry as well as with those sectors in which the company's clients operate.
 Several members have specialist knowledge and experience in the areas of accounting, auditing, internal control systems and risk management systems, including sustainability reporting and auditing.
 They also have in-depth experience and knowledge in the management and supervision of a capital market-oriented, internationally active group, in the area of corporate strategy and in the areas of law and compliance.
-For details, please refer to the skills matrix for the Administrative Board in the financial year 2023 presented below.
+For details, please refer to the skills matrix for the Administrative Board presented below.

-A new member was elected to the Administrative Board in the financial year 2023.
+A new member was elected to the Administrative Board in the financial year 2024: Marco Santos was elected to the Administrative Board by the Annual General Meeting as a replacement for Marika Lulay, who stepped down from her position as a member of the Administrative Board with effect from the end of the Annual General Meeting.
 In its election proposal to the Annual General Meeting, the Administrative Board ensured that the current targets for its composition, the diversity concept and the skills profile were considered in full.
-This was achieved with the election of Dr Annette Beller (see also the qualification matrix for the Administrative Board below).
+This was achieved with the election of Marco Santos (see also the qualification matrix for the Administrative Board below).

-Independence of the Administrative Board members The Administrative Board only applies the relevant recommendations of the Code with regard to the independence of supervisory board members, in accordance with the recommendation of the EU Commission of 15 February 2005 on the duties of non-executive directors/supervisory board members/listed companies as well as on committees of the administrative board/supervisory board (section 4), to those members of the Administrative Board who are not appointed as Managing Directors.
+Independence of the Administrative Board members

+The Administrative Board only applies the relevant recommendations of the Code with regard to the independence of supervisory board members, in accordance with the recommendation of the EU Commission of 15 February 2005 on the duties of non-executive directors/supervisory board members/listed companies as well as on committees of the administrative board/supervisory board (section 4), to those members of the Administrative Board who are not appointed as Managing Directors.
 The following statements do not therefore contain any information about those members of the Administrative Board appointed as Managing Directors.